Free trial

 4.8 The customer is obliged to check (i) data and information entered by the customer and (ii) data transmitted automatically via the customer’s interfaces for viruses or other harmful components prior to transmission to the data server and to use state-of-the-art virus protection programs for this purpose.

 4.9 The Customer shall receive from the Provider the access data required to access the use of the software, consisting of a user name and password.
 The user name and password may only be disclosed by the Customer to the users authorized by the Customer and must otherwise be kept secret and not made accessible to third parties.
-The access data must be changed in accordance with the provisions of Annex ./1.
+The access data must be changed in accordance with the provisions of the system specification.

 5. rights of the customer

 5.1 The Customer grants the Provider the right to reproduce the data stored by the Customer on the Provider’s data server, insofar as this is necessary for the provision of the services owed under this contract.
-The Provider is also entitled to store the data in a backup data center.
-The Provider is also entitled to make changes to the structure of the data or the data format in order to eliminate faults.
+He is also entitled to store the data in a backup data center.

-5.2 The customer is entitled to make the software available to third parties for use within the scope of the areas of application (use cases) agreed in accordance with point 2.1, if he has informed the Provider of this in writing in advance.
-A third party is not a person who is a vicarious agent of the Customer and uses the services free of charge, such as employees of the Customer.
+5.2 The customer is entitled to make the software available to third parties for use within the scope of the license packages agreed in accordance with point 2.1.

 6. remuneration

-6.1 The Customer shall pay the Provider for the granting of the right to use the Software the fee resulting from the prices of the Provider’s offer valid at the time of conclusion of the contract in accordance with Annex ./3.
+6.1 The Customer shall pay the Provider for the granting of the right to use the software at the price of the license packages from the Provider’s offer valid at the time of conclusion of the contract.

 6.2 Unless otherwise agreed, the fee is due for payment in advance on the first working day of the agreed billing period (annually) by bank transfer to the bank account specified by the Provider.
 All contractually agreed fees are subject to statutory VAT.